 The heist described by the cab-man Frederick Hugo was as absurd as it was elaborate.
 Whilst en-route to pick up a fare he was flagged down buy four men – two sailors and two civilians.
 Toplis was the first to step forward and asked the driver if he was engaged.
 Hugo replied that he was, but had half an hour to spare if the trip was local.
 Toplis said he would need the car for a couple of hours, and accepted the driver’s offer to pick them up at the Tramway Centre an hour or so later.
 The men met him there and entered the cab, giving him instructions to drive to RAF Filton.
 As they approached the aerodrome near Patchway Bridge, Toplis directed him down a country lane where they arrived at Hempton Farmhouse in Almondsbury, some two miles from the base.
 At the side entrance the men hopped out, and instructed the Hugo to wait.
 After 30 minutes, the cab-man started complaining of the long wait and indicated his intention to leave.
 In an effort to stall him, Toplis made some light conversation about the car.
 What kind of engine did it have?
 Was it easy to drive?
 The chap they had come to collect was having a cup of tea, and wouldn’t be long.
 A full half hour went by.

 Resting in a lay-by near Llanvair Discoed on the Newport side of Caerwent in the early hours of Sunday morning the four men were confronted PC Davies.
 They had broken into the nearby Pill House Farm and stolen several items of clothing, some paint brushes and green paint – evidently to disguise the car.
 When PC Davies found the vehicle, it was still wet and it was clear from the inexpert way it had been handled, that the lettering on the index plate had been tampered with.
 In his opinion the men had made attempts to camouflage the car with the paint – although for what purpose, he didn’t know.
 A spate of ambushes on Police and Military barracks in Northern Ireland had featured cars repainted a similar colour.
-It’s entirely likely that the Irish Murphy and the cars proximity to RAF Filton may have made Davies fear the worst.
+It’s entirely likely that Murphy’s Irish accent and the car’s proximity to RAF Filton may have made PC Davies fear the worst.
 A ten year beat in South Wales meant he was no stranger to violent radicals, having been drafted in to disperse the riots at Tonypandy in 1910 and again at Newport in 1919.

 A few weeks prior to the drama, a rally had taken place at the Albert Hall in which thousands of Irish residents from Manchester, Liverpool, London and South Wales had declared their allegiance to the Republican cause.
 In among the predictable quota of Irish songs were rousing renditions of the Russian National Anthem and the Internationale (Report on Revolutionary Organisations in the United Kingdom, TNA, CAB 24/98/20).
-The following year, Charles Murphy, a former Belfast Volunteer who had recently re-located to George Patrick Murphy’s hometown of Chorlton-on-Medlock, turned Kings evidence at the trial of 19 Irishmen at Manchester Assizes.
+The following year, Charles Murphy, a former Belfast Volunteer who had recently re-located to George Patrick Murphy’s hometown of Chorlton-on-Medlock 3, turned Kings evidence at the trial of 19 Irishmen at Manchester Assizes.
 The trial followed a raid at the nearby Irish Club in Hulme in which one man was shot dead (The Irish Conspiracy, Evidence for the Crown, Manchester Guardian, July 9, 1921, p.12).
 Edward M. Brady, a member of the Irish Secret Service would subsequently allege that Murphy was in the pay of the English as an agent provocateur.
 Police would subsequently discover a large cache of firearms and explosives stored at a property on Upper Chorlton Road (Secret Service In England, Edward M. Brady, Talbot Press, 1928).